How to start trading on Bybit

 Step 3: Opening positions

-For you to access the trading page (1) – go to the top left corner and click on “Trade“.
-Therefore you should see this trading layout, it comes in white by default.
-We just prefer it in a darker style.
+To access Bybit’s trading page (1) – go to the top left corner and click on “Trade“.
+There you should see this trading layout.
+By default, it comes in white, but we prefer dark mode as it is easier on the eyes.

 To open either a long or short position (2) you need to click “Buy/Long” or “Sell/Short“.